back to the MAIN INDEX

 And what they breathed was fire.

-And as soon as they managed to raise their heads,
+And as soon as they managed to stand up again,

 They kept going!
 And on the following day